 Dr. Wang is the principal investigator of several translational research projects on aberrant signal transduction pathways in B-cell lymphoma and leukemia.
 The laboratory is one of the first to identify B-cell receptor signaling as a pathway to target B-cell malignancies.
 Using inhibitors of LYN, SYK and BTK, the lab has demonstrated the critical role of B-cell receptor (BCR) signaling in lymphoma cell proliferation and survival in diffuse large B cell lymphoma (DLBCL), CLL and mantle cell lymphoma.
 Moreover, the lab investigates the mechanisms of drug response versus resistance and identifies potential biomarkers to predict therapeutic responses.

 One of Wang Lab’s prior works has successfully led to the opening of a phase II clinical trial at Weill Cornell/New York-Presbyterian Hospital where she worked previously.
 In May 2014, the lab reported their discovery of BTKC481S mutation in a CLL patient with ibrutinib (a BTK inhibitor) resistance in the NEJM .
 [UC News Release on Dr. Wang's work on ibrutinib resistance in CLL].
 Several other projects on DLBCL, CLL and mantle cell lymphoma are ongoing, many of which are conducted using a variety of molecular, cellular, immunological, biochemical, pharmacological and genomic techniques [Interview on a dual SYK/JAK inhibitor by Oncology TV at ASH 2013].
 Many of these projects involve collaborations with other scientists, pathologists and heme/onc physicians at home and outside institutions as well as with industrial partners.
-Dr. Wang authored and co‐authored more than 50 original scientific research articles.
-She has given more than 60 invited oral presentations outside her institution.
+Dr. Wang is a well accomplished investigator who has authored or co-authored ~60 original scientific publications.
+She has given 65 invited oral presentations outside her institution.

 Extramurally, Dr. Wang was a member of the International BCR-ABL RQ-PCR Standarddization Group whose 5-year work has led to the establishment of the first WHO International Genetic Reference Panel for quantification of BCR-ABL in CML monitoring.